How the North Carolina Public Records Law Actually Works

 Can I find Public records in North Carolina State Library?

 Yes.
 North Carolina state and public libraries provide access to public records databases.
 The North Carolina Public Records Law (North Carolina General Statutes Chapter 132) guarantees public access to government documents.
 Many libraries offer free access to LexisNexis, court records portals, and vital record indexes.
 North Carolina public libraries, including the state library in Raleigh, offer free access to public records databases.
 Patrons can access court dockets, property records, vital statistics indexes, and census microfilm.
-The North Carolina Public Records Law (G.S. § 132-1) ensures that government records are available for inspection; librarians can assist with formal records requests and guide users to online state portals for birth, death, marriage, and divorce records.
+The North Carolina Public Records Law (G.S. Β§ 132-1) ensures that government records are available for inspection; librarians can assist with formal records requests and guide users to online state portals for birth, death, marriage, and divorce records.

 Where is the North Carolina State Library located?

 The North Carolina State Library is located in Raleigh, North Carolina.
-The North Carolina State Library serves as the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
+The North Carolina State Library is the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
 Collections include historical newspapers, legislative history, court records indexes, and genealogy resources such as Ancestry Library Edition.
-The North Carolina Public Records Law (G.S. § 132-1) guarantees public access to government documents maintained at the library.
+The North Carolina Public Records Law (G.S. Β§ 132-1) guarantees public access to government documents maintained at the library.
 Remote access to digital collections is available to North Carolina residents with a library card through the state library's online portal.

 North Carolina State fingerprinting office